II - Course Policies

 A field trip is a trip off-campus organized for the purposes of educational value.
 The instructor will obtain the approval of the Dean of the School involved and will provide the Dean a list of participants.

-Certain Clarkson courses may be audited on a space-available basis by current faculty and staff, their immediate families provided the family members have completed their high school level education, and currently enrolled Clarkson students.
+Certain Clarkson undergraduate courses may be audited on a space-available basis by currently enrolled Clarkson students.
+They may also be audited on a space-available basis by faculty and staff, and by their domestic partners and immediate families, (as defined by Clarkson's medical benefit plan), provided the family members have completed their high school level education.
 Courses that include laboratory activities, group or team work, collaborative learning, international study, or that satisfy the Professional Experience Requirement cannot be audited.
-Written permission from the instructor and department chair is required on a Course Audit Form (available from the Student Administrative services web site).
+Written permission from the instructor and department chair is required on a Course Audit Form (available from the Student Administrative Services web site).
 Course auditors are not expected to do any written or oral course work, nor are faculty expected to evaluate any work that auditors may elect to do.
 Auditors do not receive course grades, and an audit is not transcripted and does not receive any other formal recognition.